phonegap/phonegap-app-star-track/README.md

-# PhoneGap Media App
+# Star Track

-An example app using [Framework7 HTML Framework](http://framework7.io/) and the [Spotify API](https://developer.spotify.com/web-api/).
+A PhoneGap example app using [Framework7 HTML Framework](http://framework7.io/) and the [Spotify API](https://developer.spotify.com/web-api/).

 ## Previewing the app